betterlink/betterlink-interface/README.md

 With Betterlink, we strive to allow anyone to share content with anyone else \-\- the same way anyone can share a regular URL.
 To that end, we have wider platform support than most modern web services.

-Yes, that means IE6.

-Over 20% (and decreasing) of the Internet population in China still uses IE6.
-We'll continue to watch the numbers (http://www.ie6countdown.com/) and remove this support when appropriate.

 We **do not** expect every feature to be available in every browser.
 However, three basic features are priority:

 **For everyone**